When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Best Auto Darkening Welding Helmet

-This YesWelder helmet is a multi-purpose tool for MIG, TIG, arc, MMA and plasma applications.
-It even has a grind screen.
-The optical clarity is 1/1/12, and the viewing screen is one of the largest on offer at 3.94 x 3.66 inches.
+YesWelder designed this multi-purpose tool for MIG, TIG, arc, MMA, and plasma applications.
+It even includes a dedicated grind screen.
+The viewing screen is expansive at 3.94 x 3.66 inches, giving you excellent peripheral awareness.

-The helmet is powered by solar cells and a lithium-ion CR2450 battery with an average battery life of 3,000 hours.
+Power comes from solar cells and a lithium-ion CR2450 battery that offers an average life of 3,000 hours.
+It is a feature-rich option for serious DIYers.

 Pros